Youth art contest continues

-The Venice Art Center named the third winner of the weekly South County Student Online Exhibit and Contest.
+The Venice Art Center named the fourth winner of the weekly South County Student Online Exhibit and Contest.

+For Week No. 4, the awardee is Juliana Courville, 16, for her colored pencil called “It’s Not About Symmetry.”

-For Week No. 3, the awardee is again Rainer Dolmanet, 19, of Venice, for his graphite called “Innermost Beauty.”
+For Week No. 3, the awardee was Rainer Dolmanet, 19, of Venice, for his graphite called “Innermost Beauty.”

-For Week No. 2, Dolmanet was the awardee for his oil called “Pink Night 2.”
+For Week No. 2, Dolmanet was also the awardee for his oil called “Pink Night 2.”

 For Week No. 1, the awardee was Margaux Moussier, 17, for her colored pencil media called “Timothee Calamet.”